 Founded in 1984, HealthMarkets is a technology-enabled health insurance marketplace delivering high-touch, customized health and supplemental insurance solutions to individuals, families, small businesses, and seniors.
-“As one of the largest independent insurance agencies in the United States, we represent over 200 insurance companies including Aetna, UnitedHealthcare, Cigna, Humana, and Blue Cross Blue Shield,” says Mike Stahl, Chief Marketing Officer.
+“As one of the largest independent insurance agencies in the United States, we represent over 200 insurance companies including Aetna, UnitedHealthcare, Cigna, Humana, and Blue Cross Blue Shield,” says Stahl.
 “Seniors who want to supplement Medicare with private insurance, small businesses with less than 50 employees, and families and individuals who don’t receive insurance through work or the government — they come to us.
 Our service is completely free,” he explains.
 “We work with them online at HealthMarkets.com so that they can shop the market for all available plans across the country, get a quote, and even enroll 24/7 thanks to our call center operations.”
 Stahl adds, “We also have over 3,000 local HealthMarkets agents across the U.S. That is where Yext comes in!”

 “Yext’s technology provided us with the solution we were looking for and didn’t even know existed at such a large scale,” says Stahl.
 On top of real-time control, Yext’s proprietary integrations allow for unprecedented feedback from the publisher sites, providing HealthMarkets with detailed data about its local listings performance, including search impressions, profile views, and profile clicks.

 A critical element of this social media initiative involved not just agent empowerment but also customer empowerment—in the form of online reviews.
 “Yext has great review monitoring, which has been really valuable for us.
 We have consistently high star-ratings with positive customer feedback, which besides being nice to see, is also a huge source of data and testimonials that we can use in our own marketing.”
 For Stahl, critical feedback from customers is just as valuable as positive reviews.
 “We can drill down and see if there are problems at local branches or with individual agents that might need to be addressed,” explains Stahl.
 “To be able to have all of that captured in one comprehensive dashboard is extremely helpful.”

 “We are the only local-oriented insurance agency in the country, with competitors that are online only, which means we are always the right answer when consumers search for local health insurance.
 We see Google and Yahoo as just the Q&A portals, and we are always the answer,” explains Stahl.
 “This means that it’s our job to make sure every searching customer finds the right answer.
 And that’s where Yext has been an invaluable asset to our company.
-Yext ensures potential customers always find HealthMarkets in local search results, and we plan to continue exploring how Yext’s platform can help us drive more local customers through our branches’ front doors.”
+Yext ensures potential customers always find HealthMarkets in local search results, and we plan to continue exploring how Yext can help us drive more local customers through our branches’ front doors.”